 Electricity Use Reduction

 The Broadmoor houses a state-of-the-art Energy Management System that controls lighting, heating, temperature and many additional functions throughout the resort in the most efficient manner possible.
 Beginning in 2010, we began an on-going project to convert over 30,000 light fixtures to compact fluorescents, cold cathode fluorescents and LED's.
 During recent renovations, old windows and mechanical distribution piping were replaced with thermal pane energy efficient windows and insulated piping.
+The Broadmoor is teaming with a major energy firm to perform a campus wide study of areas of energy savings.
+We are now replacing light fixtures throughout property to LED whenever possible.
+With our 2014 renovation of Broadmoor West we are using LED lighting exclusively which will lower our lighting electrical load by 70%.

 Our championship golf courses are certified Audubon Sanctuaries, which recognize the highest level in environmental policies.
 In addition, The Broadmoor is one of the first golf facilities to participate in the Colorado Golf Carbon Project.
 Currently, the golf staff is actively working towards efforts that put The Broadmoor in a place to receive a GEOOnCourse certification.
 In 2010, The Broadmoor saw its golf courses designated as a Groundwater Guardian Green Site (more information).